2018 North Indian Ocean cyclone season: Cyclonic Storm Sagar

 A low-pressure area formed on May 14 near Socotra in the western Arabian Sea.
 The weather system moved northwestward, steered by a ridge to the northeast and the flow of the regional geography.
 On May 16, the India Meteorological Department (IMD) classified the low as a depression at 12:00 UTC about 200 km northeast of Cape Guardafui, Somalia.
 On the same day, the JTWC designated the depression as Tropical Cyclone 01A.
 The IMD upgraded the system to a cyclonic storm on May 17, naming it Sagar.
+(Note: The name Sagar (Hindi: सागर, [säːɡɐɾ]) was contributed by India and means "ocean" in Hindi.)
 The storm entered the Gulf of Aden that day, gradually intensifying while paralleling the coast of Yemen.
 Sagar developed an eye on microwave imagery, a sign of an intensifying storm.
 Late on May 18, the IMD estimated Sagar's peak intensity at 85 km/h.
 Around the same time, the JTWC estimated Sagar attained peak 1 minute sustained winds of 120 km/h, while located about 165 km south of Aden, Yemen, or about 95 km north of Berbera, Somalia.
 Sagar weakened slightly before it made landfall near Lughaya in northwestern Somaliland, with winds of 75 km/h according to the IMD.
 According to the JTWC, Sagar was the strongest tropical cyclone on record to strike Somalia, with estimated 1-minute landfalling winds of 95 km/h.
 The storm also made the westernmost landfall in the North Indian Ocean, surpassing a tropical storm in 1984, which took a nearly identical track to the east.
 Sagar rapidly weakened over land, degenerating into a low-pressure area over eastern Ethiopia on May 20.

 The cyclone first affected Socotra, and later the Yemeni mainland, producing locally heavy rainfall and flooding.
 High winds from Sagar contributed to a house fire near Aden, resulting in one fatality.
 In parts of northern Somalia and Somaliland, Sagar dropped a years' worth of heavy rainfall, or around 200 mm, resulting in deadly flash flooding.
 The floods washed out farms, livestock, boats, and houses, forcing families to evacuate.
 Roads, medical facilities, and other infrastructure were also damaged.
 Three people died in Puntland and another 50 people died in Somaliland due to Sagar.
 In neighboring Djibouti, flooding from the storm damaged about 10,000 houses, with damage in the country estimated at US$30 million.
 Two people died in the country.
 In the Somali Region of eastern Ethiopia, Sagar produced strong winds and heavy rainfall, resulting in flooding and landslides.
 Near the border of SNNPR and Oromia, a landslide killed 23 people.